 The “understanding” step also includes understanding your competitors.
 You need to understand who your competitors are and how they function.
 This will help you in sketching a better picture of your project idea.

 Step 2: User Research:

-The next thing you need to do after understanding your target audience and their needs is to research their behavior and motivations.
-You need to wear your users' shoes and think from their perspective.
-It would help if you analyzed where they are coming from and on what platforms you will find them.
+After understanding your target audience and their needs, the next thing you need to do is to research their behavior and motivations.
+You need to wear your users’ shoes and think from their perspective.
+It would help if you analyzed where they are coming from and what platforms you will find them.

 To perform user research, you can either conduct user testing via a survey form or directly reach out to them via a phone call or an email.
 You can read more about user testing in our blog here.